verbiate/Wadsworth-for-VLC/README.md

 * After triggering the extension once, the extension fails to trigger a second time.
 It works correctly every other time.

 ### 02 Option B (Automator Services)
-**NOTE:**

-_These are Automator Services for macOS.
+hese are Automator Services for macOS.
 They work a little more reliably than the VLC extensions in Option A, and are recommended for macOS users._

 **INSTRUCTIONS:**
 1. Copy the Automator scripts from Option B into the user's Library > Services folder (~/Library/Services)